rlisagor/freshen/README.rst

   option as a comma-separated list.
 A tag may be prefixed with a tilde (``~``) to negate it and only execute features and scenarios which do *not* have the given tag.
 - ``--language``: Run the tests using the designated language.
-See the ``Internationalisation`` section for more details
+See the ``Internationalization`` section for more details

 You should be able to use all the other Nose features, like coverage or profiling for "free".
 You can also run all your unit, doctests, and Freshen tests in one go.
 Please consult the `Nose manual`_ for more details.

-Internationalisation
+Internationalization
 --------------------

 Freshen now supports 30 languages, exactly the same as cucumber, since the